10xEngineer/microcloud.10xEngineer/service/README.md

     bundle exec foreman start -c "broker=1, demo_service=2"

 which will start single instance of broker and 2 instance of DemoService.
+You can also specify all options to `.foreman` file in current folder.
+For more information, please, consult [Foreman man page](http://ddollar.github.com/foreman/)

 ## Service Providers